ylu8888/HistoriaHub/README.md

 ## Website Link: https://historiahub.onrender.com/

-**Full Stack Personal Project:**

 **Online educational platform exhibiting Roman, Greek, &amp; other history with quizzes**

 **Tech Used: Node.js, Express, MySQL, Bootstrap, JS, HTML, CSS, & deployed to Render**

--Created a fully responsive home page and made interactive quizzes for each historical time period
+-Designed quizzes for each historical time period and implemented a points system

 -Implemented a user login system to allow CRUD operations on the user list & authentication